tugberkugurlu/go-bloggy/web/posts/2021/2021-03-27_21-14-00-whiteboard-coding-interviews-might-not-be-as-bad-as-you-think.md

 ---
 id: 01F1TRNZ1G43V5YPYSHVYQ1WER
-title: "Whiteboard Coding Interviews Might not Be as Bad as You Think"
+title: "Whiteboard Style Coding Interviews Could Be Less Bad Than You Think"
-abstract:
+abstract: Whiteboard-style coding interviews has a bad reputation, and within the software industry they are being perceived as "bad interview practice" in general.
+Despite this perception, many companies still hire software engineers through this interviewing process.
+Do they really that bad?
+Why do they exist in the way they are today?
 created_at: 2021-03-27 21:14:00.0000000 +0000 UTC
 format: md
 tags:
 - Software Engineer
 - Interviewing
 - Career
+- Algorithms
+- Data Structures
 slugs:
-- whiteboard-coding-interviews-might-not-be-as-bad-as-you-think
+- whiteboard-style-coding-interviews-might-not-be-as-bad-as-you-think
 ---

 ![](https://tugberkugurlu-blog.s3.us-east-2.amazonaws.com/post-images/01F2D2V8WP27YAPWZ9NR8XCVEZ-thisisengineering-raeng-GzDrm7SYQ0g-unsplash-8.jpg)